DmytroLitvinov/blog/content/articles/2017-02-23-improve-your-skill-with-games.md

 Date: 2017-02-23 10:45
 Category: Programming
 Tags: games, python, javascript, css
-Summary: Here you will find a lot of games to improuve your skill in programming with FUN :)
+Summary: Here you will find a lot of games to improve your skill in programming with FUN :)

 Sometimes you want to play games, but without wasting time doing it.
 So this article provides links to games, but related to programming.